Ray Guy Award

 The Ray Guy Award is presented annually to college football's most outstanding punter as adjudged by the Augusta Sports Council.
 The award is named after punter Ray Guy, an All-American for Southern Mississippi and an All-Pro in the National Football League for the Oakland Raiders.

-Nominees are evaluated on their overall statistics and contribution to the team.
-Particular emphasis is placed on the following statistics: net average, percentage of total punts inside the 20-yard line, and percentage of punts not returned.
 The Ray Guy Award winner is determined by a national selection committee of football writers, FBS college coaches, sports information directors, and past Ray Guy Award winners.
-The winner must display team leadership, self-discipline, and have a positive impact on the team's success.